Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: Discussion and Conclusions

 In Section \ref{sec:runtime}, we predicted that \texttt{ShOpt}'s algorithmic design would allow it to scale as the PSF model size and the degree of the interpolating polynomial increased; this assertion was borne out in our speed testing.
 Our analysis does not distinguish between the contributions of architectural choices and the Julia language itself to \texttt{ShOpt}'s fast execution time.
 Regardless, we find that \texttt{ShOpt} delivers speed performance on par with PSFEx, with only marginal differences in processing times for PSF models $(137,137)$ pixels in size (large enough to enclose most of the NIRCam PSF). \texttt{ShOpt}'s competitive speed comes from a combination of multi-threading, imposed geometric constraints, the implementation of the LBFGS algorithm, and a thorough data cleaning pipeline.
 Conversely, PIFF---optimized for the larger pixel scale of the Dark Energy Camera---does not execute in a reasonable timeframe even for PSF sizes that are $(64,64)$ pixels in size.

-The principal limiting factor for accuracy of \texttt{ShOpt} is its iterative refinement process.
-Although having a fixed iteration count circumvents potential issues with overfitting or non-convergence due to noise artifacts, the specified number of iterations is somewhat arbitrary.
-Using a dynamic stopping criterion as opposed to a predetermined number of iterations would optimize the refinement process and bolster confidence in the final PSF model.

-In its current state, \texttt{ShOpt} ~produces an excellent approximation to the NIRCam PSF for simulated mosaics, for which training stars was abundant and outliers were few.
-Further development will be required to capture the full complexity of the NIRCam PSF, particularly in bandpasses where the PSF is fully sampled and in single exposures, where training stars are more sparse.
+In its current state, \texttt{ShOpt} ~produces an excellent model of the NIRCam PSF for all three data sets, and is able to produce these models extremely fast.

 Several enhancements are planned for \texttt{ShOpt} that may improve the quality of its PSF models.
 For example, \texttt{ShOpt} builds models strictly in the native pixel scale of the image; implementing super- or sub-sampling of the image pixel scale would align \texttt{ShOpt} with the standards of other PSF software.
 A more advanced PCA method for PSF reconstruction, proposed in \cite{lin2023hybpsf}, is slated for future integration in our \texttt{PCA} mode.
-Introducing a regularization term to the polynomial interpolation procedure may also curb the tendency to overfit to individual stars.
+There is also a method of non-negative PCA outlined in \citep{https://doi.org/10.1002/(SICI)1099-128X(199709/10)11:5<393::AID-CEM483>3.0.CO;2-L} that may be useful to incorporate.
 These upgrades, among others, will be featured in future \texttt{ShOpt} releases.

 \texttt{ShOpt} incorporates several innovative techniques that could benefit other PSF modeling efforts.
 These include leveraging manifold properties when fitting analytic profiles; using low-dimensional reconstructions for pixel-basis fits; and pixel-by-pixel parallelization during fitting of spatial variation.
-Though more work is required for \texttt{ShOpt} to capture the full complexity of the NIRCam PSF, it has nevertheless demonstrated the potential to bridge the speed of PSFEx with the advances of PIFF.
-We are optimistic that with the algorithmic refinements described above, \texttt{ShOpt} will be able to fully realize its potential as a PSF fitter for next-generation astronomical observatories.
+It has demonstrated the ability to bridge the speed of PSFEx with the advances of PIFF, making it a viable PSF fitter for next-generation astronomical observatories.